 Joe retired from a national technology company at the age of 44.
-Soon thereafter he spent a year traveling around the world.
-Europe, the Grand Caymans, Asia and South America.
+Soon after that, he spent a year traveling around the world: Europe, the Grand Caymans, Asia, and South America.

-The idea is simply to be able to live in a place and not have to pay rent.
+The idea is simply to be able to live in a place and not have to pay rent or make a mortgage payment.
 You let your tenants do that for you.
 But wait, there’s more…

 The appeal of house hacking takes on many facets.
 The main one being not simply having to fork over money year over year for a place to live.
 Whether purchasing a home or carving out a path into real estate investing, house hacking can be a great way to get a foot in the door with a very low monetary investment.
 Being able to reap the benefits of not only owning property and having that property provide cash flow (income to you), but gaining equity over the long term.